jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

   - upon which no yoke was laid.
 - (Elazar), the Kohen, slaughters it outside the camp
 - Sprinkle its blood with his finger toward the from of the Tent of Meeting 7 times.
-- The cow is (completely) burnt in its prescence:
+- The cow is (completely) burnt in its presence:
-  - it hide, lfesh, blood & dung
+  - it hide, flesh, blood & dung
   - cast cedar wood, hyssop & crimson wool into the fire
 - After the Kohen washes his clothes & bathes (his flesh in water),
   - he may enter the camp